finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             var idTypeScope = idTypeScope_example;  // string | Scope of the person identifier type.
             var idTypeCode = idTypeCode_example;  // string | Code of the person identifier type.
             var code = code_example;  // string | Code of the person under specified identifier type's scope and code.
-This together with stated identifier type uniquely              identifies the person. var identifiers = new SetPersonIdentifiersRequest(); // SetPersonIdentifiersRequest | Request containing identifiers to set for the person.
+This together with stated identifier type uniquely              identifies the person. var setPersonIdentifiersRequest = new SetPersonIdentifiersRequest(); // SetPersonIdentifiersRequest | Request containing identifiers to set for the person.
 Identifiers not specified in request will not be changed.

             try
             {
                 // [EXPERIMENTAL] Set Person Identifiers
-                Person result = apiInstance.SetPersonIdentifiers(idTypeScope, idTypeCode, code, identifiers);
+                Person result = apiInstance.SetPersonIdentifiers(idTypeScope, idTypeCode, code, setPersonIdentifiersRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)